Explainer: U.S.-China trade war - the levers they can pull

 The United States could increase tariffs on Chinese imports.
 Authority for that rests with Trump, who has described himself as tariff-man.

+Trump’s administration is preparing tariffs on Chinese imports that have so far been spared.

-One option would be to raise levies on $50 billion worth of Chinese technology goods, including machinery, semiconductors, autos aircraft parts and intermediate electronic components on which tariffs were imposed last July and August.
+Beyond that, one option would be to raise levies further on $50 billion worth of Chinese technology goods, including machinery, semiconductors, autos aircraft parts and intermediate electronic components on which tariffs were imposed last July and August.
 The products, taxed at a 25% rate, were selected to avoid hitting U.S. consumers and to hamper China’s technology development.

 The United States could sanction additional Chinese companies flagged for a host of issues, from alleged intellectual property theft to sanctions violations or human rights concerns.